tabs-not-spaces/Intune.HV.Tools/README.md

 ```

 The example above will create 10 VMs using the reference image from the environment config named '2004' with 2 CPUs per VM and 8gb of ram.
-<code>TenantName</code> autocompletes from the list of tenants in your environment
+<code>TenantName</code> autocompletes from the list of tenants in your environment.
-<code>OSBuild</code> autocompletes from the list of images in your environment
+<code>OSBuild</code> autocompletes from the list of images in your environment.

-If a reference image has not been built for the OSBuild selected, it will be created at this point.
-You will be asked which edition you want to use for the reference image at this time.
+Reference images are now created in the "Add-ImageToConfig" stage, but if you've deleted the reference image or if the image can't be found, it will be created at this point.
+You will be asked which edition you want to use for the reference image.

 Once the reference image is created, the VM will be built using it.
 The Autopilot configuration json will be captured at this stage.
 This step will prompt the user for authentication using the AD Authentication Library from within the Microsoft.Graph.Intune module.